madiathomas/BulkInsert/README.md

 ## BulkInsert Library

-Let's admit it, inserting bulk data row by row is painfully slow and chokes database servers.
+Inserting bulk data row by row is painfully slow and chokes database servers.
 This library helps you to insert bulk data faster.

 You simply pass it a generic list of an object which mirrors the database table, and it will do the rest.
 If you already have your data in a [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=netstandard-2.1), you can pass it and it will save your data even faster.
 Check out the sample on how to use it.
 It uses [SQLBulkCopy](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy?view=netstandard-2.1 "SqlBulkCOpy") in the background. **BulkInsert** is a free and open source .NET Standard library for inserting data to a SQL Server database in bulk.